Regent’s Park Open Air Theatre creates award-winning productions and hosts over 140,000 visitors across an 18-week season.

 We had an urgent need to replace our kitchens (currently in temporary cabins which have reached the end of their life), to improve the existing female visitor toilets, find a more effective pre-theatre seating solution for customers, increase undercover storage facilities, and to create additional rehearsal space to meet the demands of our productions.

 RECREATE: BUILDING FOR THE FUTURE is our new £3million project which will deliver the solutions to these challenges.

-Built in 1999, the theatre’s current kitchens were only ever intended as temporary, and they are in urgent need of replacement.
-An important source of income to the theatre, our in-house catering team produce all the food for our customers on site, as well as event catering for our Corporate supporters.
+Built in 1999, the theatre’s current kitchens were only ever intended as temporary, and they were in urgent need of replacement.
+An important source of income to the theatre, our in-house catering team produce all the food for our customers on site, as well as event catering for our corporate supporters.
 Whilst continuing to deliver exceptionally high standards, the team is heavily restricted in the lack of work space and out-dated amenities.

 RECREATE: will deliver a purpose built kitchen with modern facilities and increased capacity, an integrated barbecue service and additional storage with space-saving initiatives.
 Developing this operation will enhance the exceptional service standards already delivered.